 The Wizard of Oz was always one of my favorite movies when I was a kid.
 Maybe because all kids loved it.
-Maybe because Judy Garland built the castle from the proceeds of the Oscar winning movie on the street where I grew up.
+Maybe because Judy Garland built a castle with the proceeds of the Oscar winning movie on the street where I grew up.
 Maybe because the house has frequently been owned or rented by interesting show business people ubiquitous in my neighborhood.
 In fact a Grammy winning recording engineer lives there now.
 Or maybe because it was a really great movie.

 But the Tin Man in the movie is nothing like the Tin Man in this story, except that, I guess, they were both on a quest to find a heart but in very different ways.
 The ER Tin Man was on a solo quest, all down hill, no happy ending.
 Our Tin Man was a huffer, a sniffer or whiffer with a penchant for what I had learned when I was a probation officer was the perfect inhalant, Five Star Silver spray paint in a can.
 It was guys like the Tin Man that finally moved the state of California to put all the huffables under lock and key, forever frustrating me if I have to go to Pep Boys or Home Depot on my project days and the store guy has to get a special key so I can get my own spray can.

 Those who sniff fumes, usually the propellant not the paint, just spray it into a rag and whiff away.
 In a pinch, gasoline or most chemicals like that will work to some degree.
 In a pinch, if there is no rag handy a sock will do.
 I remember when I was a PO, mothers often complained that their sons came home with paint on their chin and a missing sock.
 Not a good sign.